trufflesecurity/logwarden/README.md

 ## Installation

-GCP-Auditor requires your audit logs to be published to GCP pub/sub via a logging sink.
+Logwarden requires your audit logs to be published to GCP pub/sub via a logging sink.
-We've provided terraform code to deploy GCP-Auditor via Cloud Run, create organization logging sink, a pub/sub topic+subscription, and configure IAM for them to work together.
+We've provided terraform code to deploy Logwarden via Cloud Run, create organization logging sink, a pub/sub topic+subscription, and configure IAM for them to work together.

 ### Terraform (TODO)